-The fourth meeting of the INB commenced on Monday, February 27th, with opening remarks WHO Director-General Tedros Adhanhom Ghebreyesus.
-Dr. Tedros emphasized the gravity of the INB's task, stressing the need to "learn from the lessons of [the COVID-19] pandemic and not to repeat them."
+The fourth meeting of the INB commenced on Monday, February 27th, with opening remarks Director-General from WHO Tedros Adhanhom Ghebreyesus.
+Tedros Dr. emphasized the gravity of the INB's task, stressing the need to "learn from the lessons of [the COVID-19] pandemic and not to repeat them."
 INB Co-Chair Roland Driece then recapped the progress of the three INB meetings up to that point, in which he said "considerable drafting" had been performed and "unprecedented engagement of relevant stakeholders" had been achieved.
 With that, he marked the beginning of the pandemic accord negotiation process, while reminding INB members of the guiding principle that "nothing is agreed until everything is agreed."